SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/add-remote-service/extend-app-cf.md

 9. Choose the `Add to CAP Project`.
   ![add-cap](../../images/add-remote-service/extend-app-cf/add-cap.png)

+9. Select the CAP Project `Incidents<Initial><Uniquid>` if prompted in the UI.

+10. Click on Explorer in the left navigation

 8. Change the conditions for the relationships between some of the entities.
 Open **srv/external/incidents_api_access.cds**.
 Search for **entity incidents_api_access.A_BusinessPartner**.
 Scroll down to the **to_BusinessPartnerAddress** section and replace it with the following: